ToolShedTested

 The DeWalt DCD708B ATOMIC's torque limitation is its defining constraint.
 At 370 in-lbs, it handles most standard wood drilling and driving tasks adequately, but anything that demands genuine torque -- large bits, dense material, long lag screws without an impact driver, or applications where a weak drill simply stops turning -- exposes the ATOMIC's ceiling.
 The plastic chuck also receives consistent criticism from users who expect a more premium-feeling chuck at any price point in the professional tool segment.
 The two-speed transmission, while functional, gives less precision for matching tool speed to specific drilling applications compared to three-speed alternatives.

 The DeWalt DCD998W1 XR's weight is its primary practical limitation.
 At 4.6 lbs bare -- and heavier still with a battery -- this is not a comfortable drill for extended overhead work, tight-space installation, or any task where you'd otherwise reach for a lightweight tool.
 For electricians and plumbers who spend significant time in attics, crawl spaces, and overhead positions, the XR's weight creates fatigue that a lighter drill would avoid.
-The higher price is also a real barrier -- at $249 for the kit, the XR is significantly more expensive than the ATOMIC and more than many buyers need for their actual work.
+The higher price is also a real barrier -- at the current retailer price for the kit, the XR is significantly more expensive than the ATOMIC and more than many buyers need for their actual work.

 Which One Should You Buy